top of page

 We feed Royal Canin dry puppy food and NuVet vitamins to our adult dogs & puppies.

 Cavaliers can easily become overweight due to their laid-back personality.
-Having bad nutrition can increase possible health issues in this breed.
+Having poor nutrition can increase potential health issues in this breed.
 Use the feeding directions on the dog food bag and consult with in vet.

 Learn more about the benefits NuVet vitamins by Clicking Here